twentyOne2x/attnmarkets-docs/docs/users/for-launchpads-and-incubators.md

 You design a “Launchpad Advance” template:

-- up to 40% of 1-year future fees can be sold,
+- up to 40% of 1-year future revenues can be sold,
 - attn provides pricing and risk limits.

 ALPHA opts to:

-- sell 30% of 1-year projected fees.
+- sell 30% of 1-year projected revenues.

 attn’s capital provides the cash,
 you share in the economics,